 I was a finalist for a Fulbright scholar grant for Egypt for the 2016-2017 year when the program was cancelled due to security concerns.

 I have received grants through the Fulbright-Hays Seminars Abroad to participate in two seminars: “Between East and West” in Turkey and Cyprus in 2004 & “Religious Diversity in North Africa” in Morocco and Tunisia, 2011.

-I was the principal grant-writer and co-leader (with Kamran Scot Aghaie) for a Fulbright-Hays Group Projects Abroad that allowed us to take a group of 14 secondary school teachers from Texas and Maryland to Egypt in 2005.
+I was the principal grant-writer and co-leader (with Kamran Scot Aghaie) for a Fulbright-Hays Group Projects Abroad program that allowed us to take a group of 14 secondary school teachers from Texas and Maryland to Egypt in the summer of 2005.

 Through the National Council on US-Arab Relations, I received a Malone Fellowship in Arab and Islamic Studies that allowed me to visit the Kingdom of Saudi Arabia in November 2005.